dinghy-kdy/.github/profile/README.rst

 On Board The KDY Dinghy Academy
 -------------------------------

-Read more about our training sessions [here](https://dinghy-kdy.github.io/dinghy-kdy/).
+Read more about our training sessions `here <https://dinghy-kdy.github.io/dinghy-kdy/>`_.